kaniini/libucontext/README.md

 ### tier 2 architectures

-These architectures are not tested with CI due to lack of Alpine support.
+These architectures are not tested with CI due to lack of distribution support.

+It may be possible to test them using OpenWrt docker images, but this hasn't been investigated yet.

 | Architecture | Works on musl | Hard-float | Syscall | Supports FREESTANDING | Common trampoline |
 |--------------|---------------|------------|---------|-----------------------|-------------------|